rodrigopex/event_manager/samples/README.rst

 Building and testing
 ********************
-.. |sample path| replace:: :file:`samples/app_event_manager`
+.. |sample path| replace:: :file:`samples`

 1.Using development board:
-  Build and flash Event Manager as follows, changing nrf52840dk_nrf52840 for your board: west build -b nrf52840dk_nrf52840 samples/subsys/event_manager west flash
+  Build and flash Event Manager as follows, changing nrf52840dk_nrf52840 for your board: west build -b nrf52840dk_nrf52840 samples west flash
   Then connect to the kit with a terminal emulator (for example, PuTTY).
 #.
 Using qemu
-  If you use qemu platform changing qemu_leon3 for your board: west build -b quemu_leon3 samples/subsys/event_manager west build -t run
+  If you use qemu platform changing qemu_leon3 for your board: west build -b quemu_leon3 samples west build -t run
 #.
 Observe that output similar to the following is logged on UART in case of development kit and in terminal in case of qemu::